googleapis/google-cloud-python/packages/google-cloud-dialogflow/samples/README.rst

                             UUID.
       --language-code LANGUAGE_CODE
                             Language code of the query.
 Defaults to "en-US".
-      --knowledge-id KNOWLEDGE_ID
+      --knowledge-base-id KNOWLEDGE_ID
-                            The id of the Knowledge Base to query against
+                            The id of the Knowledge Base to query against, e.g., OTE5NjYzMTkxNDA2NzI2MzQ4OA